-IonCube is a commercial software suite that consists of a PHP encoder, package foundry, bundler, a real-time site intrusion detection and error reporting application as well as a loader.
+IonCube is a commercial software suite consisting of a PHP encoder, package foundry, bundler, a real-time site intrusion detection and error reporting application, and a loader.
 IonCube is a PHP module extension that loads encrypted PHP files and speeds up web pages that are being displayed.

 IonCube is often required for a lot of PHP-based applications.
 It is mostly used in commercial software applications to protect their source code and prevent it from being visible.
-In this article, we will show you how to install and configure the ionCube Loader with PHP in CentOS 7.
+This article will show you how to install and configure the ionCube Loader with PHP in CentOS 7.

 Before we get started, we will need to have the following: